 Gashira Class – Has extra threading on the hiza (knee) to support kikko (internal armor plates) and thicker lacing to tie the suneate to the shin.

-Kachi Class – Made from simple cloth and lack any extra padding.
+Kachi Class – Made from simple cloth and lacks the extra padding.

-Gashira Class – Feature extra padding in knee, and have genuine leather at the base (depending on model).
+Gashira Class – Features extra padding in knee, and has genuine leather at the base (depending on model).

 Gashira Class VS Taisho Class

-MUSTACHES: Gashira mustache’s are made from a strip of hair glued to the menpo, while Taisho mustaches are made from pieces of hair glued together and to the menpo piece by piece to ensure best detail and longevity, a more traditional Japanese method.
+MUSTACHES: Gashira mustache’s are made from a strip of hair glued to the menpo.
+Taisho mustaches are made from pieces of hair glued together and then to the menpo piece by piece to ensure the best detail and longevity.
+This is also a more traditional Japanese method.

-TEETH: Gashira menpo have standard teeth made from steel, often painted the color of the menpo.
-Taisho have traditional teeth that can be left natural or painted.
+TEETH: Gashira menpo have standard teeth made from steel.
+These are often painted the color of the menpo.
+Taisho have more traditional teeth that can be left natural or painted.

-PLATE STYLE: Gashira class has hanging throat plates (tare) are flat steel plates machine pressed to curve, matching your throat contour.
-Taisho tare plates are hand hammered and feature a bow curve with full beveled edge to better match the natural throat contour and traditional design.
+PLATE STYLE: Gashira class has hanging tare (throat plates) which are flat steel plates.
+They are machine pressed to curve, matching your throat contour.
+Taisho tare plates are hand hammered and feature a bow curve with a full beveled edge to better match the natural throat contour and are a more traditional design.

 LACING: Gashira tare are made with high quality cotton odoshi, while the Taisho tare is made with art. silk odoshi.

-BRASS FITTINGS: Both Gashira and Taisho Sode have decorative brass fittings and rings, but the fittings on Taisho Sode are much higher quality and better detailed.
+BRASS FITTINGS: Both Gashira and Taisho Sode have decorative brass fittings and rings, but the fittings on Taisho Sode are much higher quality and feature better detail work.

 CRAFTING: The Gashira sode have flat strips of steel that are machine pressed creating a basic curve to contour your arm.
-The Taisho sode are hand hammered, featuring a bow curve with traditional bevel edging.
+The Taisho sode are hand hammered and feature a bow curve with traditional bevel edging.

-CLOTH BACKING: Gashira Sode and Taisho Sode are both backed with cloth, which strengthen the shoulder plates, as well as protect other parts of the armor from scratching.
+CLOTH BACKING: Gashira Sode and Taisho Sode are both backed with cloth, which strengthen the shoulder plates, as well as protecting other parts of the armor from scratches.

-LACING: Gashira Armor’s are made with high quality cotton odoshi, while Taisho Class Armor is made with art. silk odoshi instead.
+LACING: Gashira Armor’s are made with high quality cotton odoshi.
+Taisho Class Armor is made with art. silk odoshi instead.

-EDGING: The edge of the plates of Taisho Sode are bevelled, while Gashira Sode plates are straight and flat.
+EDGING: The edge of the plates of Taisho Sode are bevelled.
+Gashira Sode plates are straight and flat.

-ARMOR PLATES: The armor plates and chainmail of Taisho haidate are much higher quality and have higher details than those on Gashira haidate.
+ARMOR PLATES: The armor plates and chainmail of Taisho haidate are much higher quality and have more sophisticated details than those on Gashira haidate.

-BELT LOOP: Gashira haidate have standard belt loops in the front, while Taisho haidate have these same loops, they also feater a “Hikiagewana” with “Sosaru-Gawa” which can attached to the do (chest) to prevent the haidate from sagging.
+BELT LOOP: Gashira haidate have standard belt loops in the front.
+Taisho haidate have these same loops, but they also feature a “Hikiagewana” with “Sosaru-Gawa” which can be attached to the do (chest) in order to prevent the haidate from sagging.

-Material: The Gashira haidate use standard brocade materials and leather, while Taisho haidate feature high quality egawa leather and beautifully brocades embossed with Clan Symbols.
+Material: The Gashira haidate use standard brocade materials and leather, while Taisho haidate feature high quality egawa leather and beautiful brocades embossed with Clan Symbols.

-LEG STRAP: Both Gashira and Taisho Haidate feature extra straps on the back section of each leg, to secure them to the wearer’s leg.
+LEG STRAP: Both Gashira and Taisho Haidate feature extra straps on the back section of each leg.
+This helps to secure them better to the wearer’s leg.